Updated 23 September 2020

 Communities around Britain are finding ways to cope and build resilience, especially by mobilising volunteer support to assist the most vulnerable.
 Many local authorities are coordinating initiatives, and you may have local community groups that are looking for extra volunteer support.
 This is a good time to build stronger links and consider working together longer term.

 A big part of community rail is engaging children, young people and other groups, to build positivity, awareness and confidence about rail and your area.
-Whilst we can’t run workshops or try the train trips at the moment, there’s a lot community rail can do to support home schooling and help people to keep active and positive at home.
+Whilst it is unlikely that members can run workshops or try the train trips at the moment these can be planned for as capacity on local services allows.
+Do speak to your local train operator about this too.

-For example, you can promote rail-related information and resources on your website, or social media, or promote a call out for people in your area to submit art or writing on a community rail or local theme, like favourite train trips or views.
+You can still promote rail-related information and resources on your website, or social media, or promote a call out for people in your area to submit art or writing on a community rail or local theme, like favourite train trips or views.
 See these great examples on our website.

 Supporting rail partners